spmfox/KVMagic/README.md

 This is a quick and declarative way to provision Kickstart installed KVM virtual machines on ZFS datasets then tear them down and destroy the datasets.
 The goal is a consistently deployed lab which can be defined with YAML for its creation and deletion.
+Kickstart is optional, however automated installation is only supported via Kickstart.

 ## Usage
 - ```ansible-playbook -i inventories/your-inventory.yml vm-create.yml```